 Snow-White was more gentle, and quieter than her sister, who liked better skipping about the fields, seeking flowers, and catching summer birds; while Snow-White stayed at home with her mother, either helping her in her work, or, when that was done, reading aloud.

 These are the Ideal Girls, at one with nature, loving each other deeply.
 They always share everything and are perfectly clean and tidy.
-They have no moral weakness at all.
+They have no moral shortcoming at all.

 In a way, Snow White and Rose Red have superpowers.
 They are high mimetic heroines according to the scale proposed by Northrop Frye.
 Their superpower is a specifically feminine variety.
 These girls are so well connected to Earth and nature that nature cannot harm them.
 The idea that women are close to nature both elevates and hinders women.
 If you’re close to nature, you can’t rise up to become one with God, unlike men, who are Gods of their own domains.